TheSillyBoi/Rewind/README.md

 # THIS IS A WORK IN PROGRESS, and may never be finished.
 This is only (Mainly) built for the GNOME desktop environment on Linux , so issues on other DEs/OSes will likely happen, and if possible, using Linux(which GTK is built for) will lead to an overall better experience.

+I'm unsure how to add finishing/removing Reminders from the XML, so currently, if you want to remove them, you have to remove them from ~/Rewinders.xml

 ## Installation
 ##### Linux: